dikhan/terraform-provider-openapi/docs/how_to.md

       responses:
         202: # Accepted
           x-terraform-resource-poll-enabled: true # [type (bool)] - this flags the response as trully async.
 Some resources might be async too but may require manual intervention from operators to complete the creation workflow.
 This flag will be used by the OpenAPI Service provider to detect whether the polling mechanism should be used or not.
 The flags below will only be applicable if this one is present with value 'true'
-          x-terraform-resource-poll-target-statuses: "deployed" # [type (string)] - Comma separated values with the states that will considered this resource creation done/completed
+          x-terraform-resource-poll-completed-statuses: "deployed" # [type (string)] - Comma separated values with the states that will considered this resource creation done/completed
           x-terraform-resource-poll-pending-statuses: "deploy_pending, deploy_in_progress" # [type (string)] - Comma separated values with the states that are "allowed" and will continue trying
           schema:
             $ref: "#/definitions/LBV1"